johnpbloch/jpb-yourls/readme.txt

 1. on the Write screen, you can (re)generate short URLs and (re)promote posts on Twitter

 == Changelog ==

+= 1.5 =
+* BuddyPress support added: members and groups URLs
+* A variety of PHP warnings cleared

 See plugin source or check the [SVN commit changelog](http://plugins.trac.wordpress.org/log/yourls-wordpress-to-twitter?verbose=on)